Clone Git Repository

 In the Sandbox field, select the working folder where you want to put the retrieved files for your new project.

-If an authentication dialog box for your repository appears, enter the login information for your Git repository account -- for instance, your GitHub® user name and password.
+If an authentication dialog box for your repository appears, enter the login information for your Git repository account -- for instance, your GitHub® user name and personal access token.

 If your repository already contains a project, then the project is ready when the tool finishes retrieving files to your selected sandbox folder.